enviz/cosine_similarity_project/README.md

 Input: Two sentences
 Output: Similarity between two sentences using cosine similarity measure

-Comments and markdown cells are mentioned in the notebook.
+Comments and markdown cells are included in the notebook.